canuszczyk/codex/docs/config.md

 }
 ```

 The `"type"` property will always be set.
-Currently, `"agent-turn-start"` is emitted when a user submission begins processing, `"agent-turn-stop"` fires when a running turn is cancelled (for example, when you press <kbd>Esc</kbd> in the TUI), and `"agent-turn-complete"` fires when the agent finishes responding.
+Currently, `"agent-turn-start"` is emitted when a user submission begins processing (and again after you respond to an in-progress prompt), `"agent-turn-user-prompt"` fires when Codex is waiting for you to approve an action, `"agent-turn-stop"` fires when a running turn is cancelled (for example, when you press <kbd>Esc</kbd> in the TUI), and `"agent-turn-complete"` fires when the agent finishes responding.

 `"thread-id"` contains a string that identifies the Codex session that produced the notification; you can use it to correlate multiple turns that belong to the same task.